Skip to Content

 Method

-4. Squeeze a lemon over the top of the dish and serve.
+5. Squeeze the lemon over top and serve.

 Nutrition Info